rfong/rflog/_posts/2023-04-18-microblog.md

 My blog has a <a href="{{site.baseurl}}/microblog/">microblog</a> now!

 The first week I ever did RC, I posted quick, unpolished journal entries without thinking about it too hard.
-As time slogged on, I inevitably polished my posts to be more and more explanatory and user-facing.
-As a result, my blog is pretty sparse.
+As time slogged on, I inevitably polished my posts to be more and more explanatory, socratic, and user-facing.
+As a result, my blog is pretty sparse because my journal notes don't make the cut I have started to hold myself to for whatever reason.

 Inspired by the ease of [Obsidian's daily notes plugin](https://help.obsidian.md/Plugins/Daily+notes), which simply spawns a new note titled with today's date, I implemented a similarly low-friction daily notes feature for my blog, and moved over my old unpolished journal entries to it.